Frozen Shoulder Treatment Perth

 Post traumatic frozen shoulder progresses through similar stages but resolves faster, usually within about twelve months.

 Are you suffering from frozen shoulder or adhesive capsulitis?
-Ensure you book an appointment today with Adam McKnight, our expert frozen shoulder physio who can help you with pain relief and effective frozen shoulder treatment.
+Book an appointment with Adam McKnight, our expert frozen shoulder physio who can help you with pain relief and frozen shoulder treatment.

 Signs and Symptoms of Frozen Shoulder